Should I Use CPAP When I Am Sick?

 There are a few situations when it might be best to take a break from CPAP therapy or consult your healthcare provider:

-By making a few adjustments, like using a full-face mask or increasing humidity, you can keep your therapy on track without adding more discomfort.
+Adjustments like using a full-face mask or increasing humidity can help you keep your therapy on track without adding more discomfort.